onfido/onfido-openapi-spec/README.md

 For each generator, additional exclusions are defined into specific [exclusions.txt files](https://github.com/search?q=repo%3Aonfido%2Fonfido-openapi-spec+path%3A**%2Fexclusions.txt&type=code) stored in each generator folder.

-Code is automatically generated into the [generated/artifacts](https://github.com/onfido/onfido-openapi-spec/tree/master/generated/artifacts) subfolders and copied to specific client library repository via aautomatically created PRs.
+Code is automatically generated into the [generated/artifacts](https://github.com/onfido/onfido-openapi-spec/tree/master/generated/artifacts) subfolders and pushed to each client library repository via automatically created PRs.
 Every path matching the exclusion lists defined above is neither copied from artifact folder nor removed from the target client library repository: that’s the way for not pushing some contents to client libraries but also holding back some files (tests and git files) from being removed or overridden.

-A few files are automatically generated and committed in [generated/artifacts](https://github.com/onfido/onfido-openapi-spec/tree/master/generated/artifacts) folder at PR merge time.
+A few files are automatically generated and committed in the [generated/artifacts](https://github.com/onfido/onfido-openapi-spec/tree/master/generated/artifacts) folder at PR merge time.

 ### Configuration files